 SODIUM Inhibitory mineral for the Parasympathetic Nervous System

-When you run an acidic condition in the body, excessive free calcium stimulates the SNS.
+If you run an acidic condition in the body in the way just discussed, you will note excessive free calcium stimulates the SNS.
 Magnesium isn't around to offer a balance.
 Potassium is depleted, so the PSNS is not getting stimulated to offset the SNS and it is actually being further inhibited by sodium which the body is hanging onto because of the loss of potassium and magnesium.

-What we've just covered is a bit of the biochemistry that gets us to where we're going, and as you can see, it's one of the many fascinating inter-related pieces to this puzzle we call health.
-Now let's go further to build the picture.
+What we've just covered is a bit of the biochemistry that gets us to where we're going, and as you can see, it's one of the many fascinating inter-

 As acids accumulate in our body, they get stored and pushed into the tissues.
 The area they get pushed to, on a local level, is going to be in large measure where in your body or with what organ you experience problems.
 When the body stores a molecule of excess acid, it will compensate by placing an extra alkaline atom/molecule in the blood.
 The blood will therefore become increasingly alkaline.